szul/michael.szul.us/README.md

 # michael.szul.us

 Decided to rework my personal web site a bit, and use GitHub as a repo for it in the process.
-It's currently under constructions, so there's a lot of work to do.
+The site is a node.js project that serves static content.
+Bootstrap is used for the design scaffold.